-You wouldn’t ask an employee to operate a machine - let alone a complex machine critical to your business - without the necessary skills and resources.
+You wouldn’t ask an employee to operate a machine - let alone a complex machine critical to your business - without the necessary skills.

 You’d enable them first with safety skills, operating instructions and troubleshooting guidance.
-You’d provide hours of training and practice, and a set of resources to turn to in case of trouble.
+You’d provide hours of training and practice, and a set of resources to help.

-You’d be horrified if they disregarded the experience of more seasoned operators or ignored a suspicious rumble without stopping the machine to investigate the problem.
+You’d be horrified if they disregarded the experience of more seasoned operators or ignored a suspicious rumble without stopping the machine to investigate.

-But you ask employees to “operate” your culture all the time - without guidance, skills or practice.
+Yet, you ask employees to “operate” your workplace culture all the time - without guidance, skills or practice.

 Every time they take a “hammer'' to a delicate issue or ignore the rumble of a colleague’s misgiving, they risk irreparable damage to the organization’s ability to function, much less to grow.

-Culture operates the "machine" that makes all the other machines work because it’s the system that engages all your colleagues to work together - or not.
-It's the firmware that enables your organizational processes to function.
+Culture operates the "machine" that makes all the other machines work because it’s the system that engages everyone to work together - or not.
+It's the firmware that enables your organization to function.

 It doesn’t matter whether you have a collaborative culture, an innovative culture or a hard-edged execution culture.
 The skills your colleagues use to engage with each other - their relational skills - are critical to the viability and sustainability of the culture that drives your business.